Toloka/docs/en/guide/concepts/messaging.md

 {% cut "How can I notify the Toloker of changes in the instructions?" %}

 Add a notification to the project description (for example: "Attention!
-The instructions have changed") and send a message to all the people who completed your tasks.
+The instructions have changed") and send a message to all the Tolokers who completed your tasks.
 To do this:

 - Assign them a hidden skill or use an existing [skill](nav-assign.md) linked to the pool.